This post may contain affiliate links. Please read our disclosure policy.

 - Make-Ahead Tips: The blueberry filling can be baked ahead and stored in the fridge.
 Then make the topping on the day you are serving it.

-- Food Safety: If you’d like more food safety info check out this article.
-I’ve yet to find an article that specifically lists cobblers and crisps, I use the “fruit pies” under baked goods as my reference
+- Food Safety: If you’d like more food safety info, check out this article.
+I’ve yet to find an article that lists explicitly cobblers and crisps, and I use the “fruit pies” under baked goods as my reference

 Serving Recommendations

-I love to serve this warm with a big scoop of good quality vanilla ice cream!
-It’s sheer perfection!!
+I love to serve this warm with a big scoop of vanilla ice cream—it’s sheer perfection!
+If you’d prefer homemade whipped cream, do it!

 How To Make Bisquick Blueberry Cobbler

-- Add the blueberries to the prepared baking dish.
+- Pour the blueberries into the prepared baking dish.

 - In a mixing bowl, combine the Bisquick, sugar, milk, and melted butter.

-- Evenly drop spoonfuls of the dough over the blueberries.
+- Evenly drop spoonfuls of the dough over the blueberry mixture.

 - Bake until the topping turns golden brown.